The Flight of the Phoenix (1965 film): Plot

 Frank Towns is the pilot of a cargo plane flying from Jaghbub to Benghazi in Libya; Lew Moran is the navigator.
 Passengers include Capt.
 Harris and Sgt.
 Watson of the British Army; French physician Dr. Renaud, German aeronautical engineer Heinrich Dorfmann, and oil company accountant Standish.
 There are also several oil workers, including Trucker Cobb, a foreman suffering from mental fatigue; Ratbags Crow, a cocky Scot; Carlos and his pet monkey; and Gabriele.

-A sandstorm disables the engines, forcing Towns to crash-land in the Sahara desert.
+A sandstorm disables the engines, forcing Towns to crash-land in the Sahara.
 As the aircraft comes to a stop, two workers are killed and Gabriele's leg is severely injured.

 The radio is unusable, and they are too far off course to be found by searchers.
 Aboard the plane is a large quantity of pitted dates, but only enough water for 10 to 15 days if rationed.
 Captain Harris sets out to find an oasis.
 When Sgt.
 Watson feigns an injury to stay behind, Carlos volunteers, leaving his pet monkey with Bellamy.
 Harris and Towns refuse to allow the mentally-unstable Cobb to go along, but Cobb defiantly follows anyway and dies of exposure.
 Days later, Harris returns to the crash site alone and barely alive.
 Sgt.
 Watson discovers and ignores him, although others find him later.

 Dorfmann proposes a radical idea to build a new aircraft from the wreckage.
 The C-82 has twin booms extending rearwards from each engine and connected by the horizontal stabilizer.
 Dorfmann wants to attach the outer sections of both wings to the left engine and boom, discarding the center fuselage and both inner wing sections.
-The men will ride atop the wings.
+The men will ride on the wings.
 Towns and Moran believe that he is either joking or delusional.
 The argument is complicated by a personality clash between Towns, a proud traditionalist aviator who flew for the Allied Forces during the Second World War, and Dorfmann, a young, arrogant German engineer.
 Moran struggles to maintain the peace.

 Towns initially resists Dorfmann's plan, and is incensed when he learns that it anticipates Gabriele's death before the plane is ready to fly.
 Renaud sways his opinion, saying activity and hope will help sustain the men's morale.
 Dorfmann supervises the reconstruction, while Towns remains skeptical.
 The mortally-injured Gabriele dies by suicide, depressing the men; they consider abandoning construction of the new plane.
 Dorfmann, caught exceeding his water ration, justifies it, saying that only he has been working continuously.
 He promises to not do it again, but demands everyone work equally hard from then on.